jxcore/jxcore/doc/INSTALLATION.md

 ## Script options

 Several options are available for customizing the installation process.

-Example of usage:
+Example usages given below:

 ```bash
 # with curl: